-Some cooperative projects received grants or loans from the federal stimulus program, the American Recovery & Reinvestment Act (ARRA), which included the Broadband Technology & Opportunity Program (BTOP) administered by the National Telecommunications and Information Administration (NTIA) as well as the Broadband

-Initiatives Program (BIP) administered by the U.S. Department of Agriculture (USDA).
+Some cooperative projects received grants or loans from the federal stimulus program, the American Recovery & Reinvestment Act (ARRA), which included the Broadband Technology & Opportunity Program (BTOP) administered by the National Telecommunications and Information Administration (NTIA) as well as the Broadband Initiatives Program (BIP) administered by the U.S. Department of Agriculture (USDA).

 Other cooperatives took advantage of the Federal Communications Commission's (FCC) Connect America Fund (CAF) Rural Broadband Experiments Program.
 Grant recipients included Allamakee-Clayton Electric Cooperative in Iowa, BARC Electric Cooperative in Virginia, and Paul Bunyan Telephone Cooperative in Minnesota.
-In 2018, yet more cooperatives participated in the CAF Phase II reverse auction, which awarded \$225 million in subsidies to 35 rural electric co-ops.19
+In 2018, yet more cooperatives participated in the CAF Phase II reverse auction, which awarded \$225 million in subsidies to 35 rural electric co-ops.20 Starting in 2020, the FCC's Rural Digital Opportunity Fund will distribute approximately \$20 billion to fund rural broadband deployment.
+Many cooperatives are likely to participate in the fund's reverse auctions.

-Many of the telephone cooperatives have wisely reinvested support from the FCC's Universal service fund in recent decades to slowly expand fiber optic service across their territories.
-As an example, North and South Dakota regularly feature among the fastest states for broadband due to their telephone co-ops having built so much fiber.20 They also have more square miles served by co-ops than any other states.
-When the area is broken down by census blocks, co-ops cover 70.8 percent of North Dakota and 47.7 percent of South Dakota.
+Many of the telephone cooperatives have wisely reinvested support from the FCC's Universal Service Fund in recent decades to slowly expand fiber optic service across their territories.
+As an example, North and South Dakota regularly feature among the fastest states for broadband due to their telephone co-ops having built so much fiber.21 They also have more square miles served by co-ops than any other state.
+When the area is broken down by census blocks, co-ops cover 81.7 percent of North Dakota and 53.4 percent of South Dakota.

 The USDA currently manages several programs as well.
 Some are through its Rural Utilities Services (RUS) division and others are through programs like Cool & Connected, which provides planning assistance for broadband deployment and community development.
-RUS manages the Community Connect Grants, the Distance Learning & Telemedicine Grants, the Farm Bill Broadband Loans & Loan Guarantees, the Rural e-Connectivity (ReConnect) Pilot Program, and the Telecommunications Infrastructure Loans & Loan Guarantees programs.21

-Some cooperatives initially applied for federal grants and loans, but were not dissuaded when rejected.
-Co-Mo Electric Cooperative in

-Missouri applied multiple times for ARRA funding, but each application was rejected.
+RUS manages the Community Connect Grants, the Distance Learning & Telemedicine Grants, the Farm Bill Broadband Loans & Loan Guarantees, the Rural e-Connectivity (ReConnect) Pilot Program, and the Telecommunications Infrastructure Loans & Loan Guarantees programs.22 Some cooperatives initially applied for federal grants and loans, but were not dissuaded when rejected.
+Co-Mo Electric Cooperative in Missouri applied multiple times for ARRA funding, but each application was rejected.
 The communities still clamored for service, so they moved forward on their own.
 Co-Mo Electric self-financed a gigabit Fiber-to-the-Home network.

 In addition to federal funding sources, co-ops are often eligible for state and local grants.
-The Minnesota Border-to-Border Broadband Grant Program has awarded funds to several cooperatives, and multiple states looked to it as a model for their own grant programs.22 Local government funding for connectivity is rarer, but in Minnesota, numerous counties have provided loans and grants to electric and telephone cooperatives for broadband projects, often to supplement federal or state funding.23 For example, Cook County, Minnesota, offered Arrowhead Electric Cooperative a \$4 million grant after the co-op was awarded \$16 million in stimulus funding.
+The Minnesota Border-to-Border Broadband Grant Program has awarded funds to several cooperatives, and multiple states looked to it as a model for their own grant programs.23 Local government funding for connectivity is rarer, but in Minnesota, numerous counties have provided loans and grants to electric and telephone cooperatives for broadband projects, often to supplement federal or state funding.24 For example, Cook County, Minnesota, offered Arrowhead Electric Cooperative a \$4 million grant after the co-op was awarded \$16 million in stimulus funding.